 xinetd is an inetd replacement with enhancements.
+Red Hat includes xinetd with 7.0 and later releases.
 It essentially serves the same purpose as inetd, but the configuration is different.
 The configuration can be in the file /etc/xinetd.conf, or individual files in the directory /etc/xinetd.d/.
+Configuration of individual services will be in the individual files under /etc/xinetd.d/.
 Turning off xinetd services is done by either deleting the corresponding configuration section, or file.
 Or by using your text editor and simply setting disable = yes for the appropriate service.
+Or by using chkconfig.
 Then, xinetd will need to be restarted.
 See man xinetd and man xinetd.conf for syntax and configuration options.
 A sample xinetd configuration: